GCSE Poetry Terms Handwriting Glossary

 The government’s national curriculum expects you to use literary, poetic, persuasive and grammar terms in your writing.
 So, keep looking back at this glossary to help you learn some of those terms.
 Your exam board will be on the lookout for it!

 If you would like to know more about poetry terms, check out my crosswords on the subject.
-I have an online crossword available to all students who have an active Shani’s Tutoring membership.
+I have an online crossword available to all students with an active Shani’s Tutoring membership.
 I also have a printable version available in my shop or included with the membership.

 Please be aware: if you have a membership, this GCSE Poetry Terms Handwriting Glossary is also available to you at no extra cost.